Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Design Process

-\textbf{[T5] Save, Transfer, \& Recover Modifications.} Users wish to reproduce the modifications they made to the tree, for use across different analysis sessions or when sharing with others.
+\textbf{T5: Save, Transfer, \& Recover Modifications.} Across our interviews and discussions with the project manager, we heard a desire to stop and re-start their analysis across sessions as well as to share their notebooks with others.
+Thus, they need to reproduce the modifications they made to the tree, for use across different analysis sessions or when sharing with others.
 They may make changes either visually or through scripting and then transfer those changes between the two contexts.

+These are not direct tree analysis tasks in the scope of Pandey et al. but echo the \textit{extract} task proposed by Shneiderman~\cite{ShneidermanEyes} and are required for an integrated scripting and visualization workflow.
+They are well-suited to scripting by the nature of loading a notebook, but also very specific and relatively infrequent in exploration.
+The first subtask is split between visualization and scripting because its tie to the visualization makes it highly visualization-suited.